 Avast’s mobile apps are just as simple to use, and its Android app offers many of the same features available on its desktop apps.
 Its iOS app is comparatively limited, but that’s quite normal for iOS antivirus apps.

-The live chatbot is essentially a search function for the knowledge base.
-I thought this was pretty handy, but I do wish there was a live chat feature like the majority of competitors include.
+The live chatbot is essentially a search function for the knowledge base, which I thought was pretty handy.
+My experience with the live chat wasn’t great.
+I waited a long time to be connected and then had to verify my email just to get a very scripted response to my questions.
 The knowledge base is quite comprehensive, though.
 The guides are in-depth, and I never struggled to find the information I needed.

 Malwarebytes’s email support team was helpful in addressing technical issues, and its customer service reps were consistently helpful.
 The only drawback is the 24-hour wait time for a response, which isn’t the fastest I’ve encountered.